wwwlll2001/ledger/README.md

 **Client should monitor below type message**:

-- `COMPLETED`: when ledger capture the message in type INIT, leger will handle the transaction and send the COMPLETED message when finish the process.
+- `COMPLETED`: when ledger capture the message in type INIT, ledger will handle the transaction and send the COMPLETED message when finish the process.
 The ledger client should subscribe the message to get the transaction process result.

 - `UPDATE_FAILED and UPDATE_SUCCESS`: after ledger finish updating transaction, the update result will be sent in these